holepunchto/dht-rpc/README.md

 }
 ```

-Normally you'd set the token when commiting to the dht in the query's commit hook.
+Normally you'd set the token when committing to the dht in the query's commit hook.

 #### `reply = await node.ping(to, [options])`